-May and Ralph went on to have two more children, just as miraculous as their first.
-As a result, the man named Kyle Rogers would, unknowingly, contribute two more names to the Warren family.
-To the boy born eighteen months after Spinneretta he gave the name Arthr, an amalgamation of the common name Arthur, whose pronunciation was preserved, and the word arthropod.
-Four and a half years thereafter, a stumped Kyle suggested Kara, which was not a pun besides its vague resemblance to the word carapace.
-Never failing to be impressed by his names, May thanked him each time and left him to wonder what she was using them for.
+The two would go on to have two more children, just as miraculous as their first.
+To the boy born eighteen months after Spinneretta, May gave the name Arthr, an amalgamation of the common name Arthur, whose pronunciation was preserved, and the word arthropod.
+Four and a half years thereafter, a second daughter took the name Kara, somewhat lazily appropriated from carapace.
+Ralph had to wonder where May was getting these names, but she never revealed her sources.

 With the birth of May and Ralph’s third child, the Warren brood was complete.
 Time moved on in its unerring march.
 And to the dead stars sleeping within A’vavel, the next ten years would pass in the blink of an eye.